 - Elective courses (9 credit hours of approved courses)

 - Writing Requirement (LAW 7494 – Urban Fellows Class)

-To receive a certificate, students must submit a Verification for Certificate in Environmental and Land-Use Law form.
-This form must be signed by your faculty advisor and submitted to the registrar.
+To receive a certificate, students must submit a Verification for Certificate in Environmental and Land Use Law form.
+This form must be signed by your faculty advisor and submitted to Karen Johnston, Associate Director of the Center for the Comparative Study of Metropolitan Growth .
 The deadline for submitting this form is the drop/add date of your last semester.

 We're committed to helping you succeed to Georgia State College of Law.
 Explore all the resources available here to learn more about us.